-The NSHE announces the Undergraduate Research Opportunity (UROP) scholarship program to promote undergraduate research in all NSHE institutions.
-The program is supported by funding from the Nevada NSF EPSCoR Solar Energy-Water-Environment Nexus program and the State of Nevada.
+The NSHE announces the 2015-2016 Undergraduate Research Opportunity (UROP) scholarship program to promote undergraduate research in all NSHE institutions.
+The program is supported by funding from Nevada's NSF EPSCoR Solar Energy-Water-Environment Nexus program and the State of Nevada.
 Students working in any STEM discipline or addressing STEM-related issues are eligible, but at least 50% of the proposals will be awarded to projects that support the Solar Energy-Water-Environment Nexus mission and goals listed above.